Strange journal invitations popping up in my inbox every day

 Want to know more?

 For a full write-up of the bewildering AJBM story see: How to become an author of ESI highly cited papers.
+The white paper even led to prominent press coverage in the Australian.
 The study about 45 POA journals referred to above was accepted in October 2014, but unfortunately did not escape the very publication delays it criticised, and was only recently published, 1.5 years after being accepted.

 - Harzing, A.W.; Adler N.J.
 (2016) Disseminating knowledge: From potential to reality – New open-access journals collide with convention, Academy of Management Learning & Education, vol. 15(1):140-156.
 Available online...
 Publisher’s version.